 By: Jennifer Retzlaff

 Food!
-Yes that is one of the many reasons I love visiting Walt Disney World.
+Yes, that is one of the many reasons I love visiting Walt Disney World.
 This June my family of four along with my parents, sister and brother-in-law all headed down to the Most Magical Place on Earth.
 We had the Disney Dining Plan which provided us one table service, one quick service, and one snack per night per person.
-We used this to our advantage taking in some of Disney’s great restaurants.
-Here is a look at where we went and what we liked and disliked about each of our table service experiences.
+We used this to our advantage, taking in some of Disney’s great restaurants.
+Here is a look at where we went and what we liked and disliked about our table service experiences.

 Tusker House: Animal Kingdom